Hiring a Car in Colombia: Complete Road Trip Guide

 Parking

-In larger cities such as Bogotá, Medellín, and Cartagena, secure car parks or attended parking are the best option.
-Watch local signs carefully and avoid leaving valuables visible inside the vehicle, even during short stops.
+In larger cities such as Bogotá, Medellín, Cali and Cartagena, secure car parks or attended parking areas are usually the best option.
+Check local signs carefully, avoid informal parking where possible, and never leave luggage, phones, wallets or cameras visible inside the vehicle.

 Road quality

-Main roads between major cities are generally decent, but travel times are often longer than expected because of mountains, slower-moving traffic, heavy rain, landslides, or roadworks.
-Allow extra time and avoid planning over-ambitious daily distances.
+Main roads between major cities are often reasonable, but travel times can be much longer than expected because of mountain gradients, slow-moving lorries, heavy rain, fog, landslides or roadworks.
+Build extra time into your itinerary and avoid planning very ambitious daily distances.

 Roundabouts

-Roundabouts are used in many towns and regional areas.
-Give way to traffic already circulating, enter at low speed, and signal clearly when exiting.
-Stay alert for motorcycles and buses near junctions.
+Roundabouts are common in towns, suburbs and regional areas.
+Give way to traffic already circulating, enter at a controlled speed and signal clearly when exiting.
+Stay alert for motorcycles, buses, cyclists and pedestrians close to junctions.

 Practical driving advice and safety